The winding New River kicks its whitewater heels through sparsely populated hills as tough as the steadfast highlanders and farmers who live there.

 Often it deepens to emerald, green pools before sweeping out past broad gravel and rocky bars and shoals that challenged the rugged river men of the past.

-Every year, between April and October, thousands of head to the tiny West Virginia towns of Thurmond and Fayetteville and Lansing for the best whitewater rafting east of the Mississippi River.
+Every year, between April and October, thousands head to the tiny West Virginia towns of Thurmond and Fayetteville and Lansing for the best whitewater rafting east of the Mississippi River.

 Outfitters guide trips for more than 75,000 rafters who ride the waters of the New River and the Gauley River.